 Can I drink Protein Shakes to Gain Weight while Breastfeeding?

 You can include a protein shake as a meal replacement when you don’t feel like eating.
-Alternatively, drink it as fluid instead of water or consume as a snack to add extra calorie to your diet.
+Alternatively, drink it as fluid instead of water or consume it as a snack to add extra calories to your diet.

 - Can you Take Hair, Skin, and Nails Vitamins While Breastfeeding?

 - Can you take Emergen-C during Pregnancy or Breastfeeding?

 Can I drink Mass gainer shake while Breastfeeding?

 Yes, there is no harm in taking mass gainer while breastfeeding if you try to gain weight while breastfeeding.
 Most of these food supplements are made with essential nutrients that your body can benefit from.

 However, you need to be careful about ingredients such as food coloring, additives, extra sugar, and preservatives present in the formula.
 Because whatever you eat, your baby gets that too.